moebiussurfing/ofxColorManager/README.md

 ## ofxColorClient
   * A Lightweight version of the add-on just to use presets.
   * To work linked to this **MASTER** addon but as a minimal **CLIENT** into your own **OF App**.
-  * Standalone mode to browse and use your kit with preset files.
+  * Or just as standalone mode to browse and use your kit with preset files.

 ## Other Features
 * Demo Scenes for fast preview.